Updated June 8, 2023

 Credit Card Fees

-Such credit card fees are charged to a business if the business enters into credit purchase with customers.
+Such credit card fees are charged to a business if the business enters into a credit purchase with customers.
 Borrowing money always comes with a cost.
 Credit card fee cost varies based on the credit card and way of using the credit facility.

 Conclusion – Variable Costing Example